By |Last Updated: January 22nd, 2026|7 min read|Categories: Breach, Cybersecurity, Data Exfiltration|

 DNS Exfiltration: How Hackers Use Your Network to Steal Data Without Detection

 Cybercriminals use a wide range of techniques to steal sensitive business data, from phishing emails and credential theft to malware and insider compromise.
-As security defences improve, attackers continue to adapt, searching for quieter ways to bypass detection and extract valuable information.
+As security defences improve, attackers continue to adapt, searching for quieter ways to bypass detection and extract valuable information, making effective data breach prevention harder than ever.

 One method that is particularly hard for firms to spot is DNS exfiltration.
 This technique takes advantage of the Domain Name System, which plays a key role in internet communication, but is rarely monitored closely.
-By hiding data within routine DNS traffic, hackers can remove information without raising alarms.
+By hiding data within routine DNS traffic, threat actors can remove information without raising alarms.

 This can be used for quiet, careful data theft that offers many opportunities for hackers, such as stealing financial data, customer records or authentication credentials.
 Therefore, understanding how this works is critical for modern threat mitigation.